Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

-The design of MR environments is not solely confined to the digital realm; the physical environment serves as a "game terrain" that influences players’ behaviors in games.
-In "The Duel", participants frequently navigate around pillars or tables for cover and shielding (P3, P4, P11, P12).
-The MOFA games currently do not integrate occlusion function in gameplay, meaning that obstacles in the physical world do not impede attacks; moreover, the shield and spells visually also are not affected by the occlusion in players’ views.
-Despite of that, players still inherently engage in these strategies, as their vision tracks opponents’ movements rather than merely relying on MR content.
-Participants also expressed expectations of future gameplays reacting to the physical environment, like spells bouncing off walls and grounds, or \emph{"imagine a Charizard (Pokemon GO dragon) standing on top of my local mall"} (L22), considering \emph{"The connectivity to the building and the space will be the strong point of the game"} (P12).
+The design of MR environments is not solely confined to the digital realm; the physical environment serves as a \dquote{game terrain} that influences players' behaviors in games.
+In ``The Duel'', participants frequently navigate around pillars or tables for cover and shielding (P3, P4, P11, P12).
+The MOFA games did not integrate real-time environment detection in gameplay, meaning that obstacles in the physical world do not impede attacks; moreover, spells and shields are not geometrically occluded in the rendering, yet players still use real objects for cover.
+Nevertheless, players still inherently engage in these strategies, as their vision tracks opponents' movements rather than merely relying on MR content.
+Participants also expressed expectations of future gameplays reacting to the physical environment, like spells bouncing off walls and grounds, or \dquote{imagine a Charizard (Pokémon GO dragon) standing on top of my local mall} (L22), considering \dquote{The connectivity to the building and the space will be the strong point of the game} (P12).